 Most of our collection is stored off-site in a climate-controlled storage facility.
 Artifacts are housed in appropriate acid-free containers and archival-quality materials.
 Donors are welcome to make an appointment to view their donations when not on exhibit.
-Please arrange appointments at least two
+Please arrange appointments at least two weeks in advance.

 Can I lend objects to the museum?